 I’ve just completed a series of stories called Missing letters.
 Together they make up an alphabet of lipograms, a lipogram being a piece of writing composed entirely without a particular letter (or group of letters).
-I’m relieved to have finished the series, but also feeling the need to pat myself on the back for seeing it through.
-And I thought it might be interesting now that I’ve finished to write about the experience of writing lipograms.
+I’m relieved to have finished, and now that I have, I thought it might be interesting to write about the experience of writing lipograms.

 ‘My work represents an active campaign against the values I dislike: sentimentality, weak narrative, overly lyrical prose, solipsism, self-indulgence, misogyny and other parochialisms, sterile game-playing, overt didacticism, moral simplicity, unnecessary difficulty, informational fetishes, and so on.
 Indeed, much of what might be called actual “influence” is negative: I don’t want to be like this writer or that writer.’

-Obviously there are some items in that list that most if not all of us would choose to sign up to, but others – well, ouch.
-I can’t help feeling Franzen is being just a touch prescriptive about how we all should write.
+Obviously there are some items in that list that most if not all of us would sign up to, but others – well, ouch.
+I can’t help feeling Franzen is being more than a touch prescriptive about his approach to writing.
 He himself is guilty of at least a couple of the items with that very statement, let alone the essay as a whole.
-Don’t get me wrong, I loved The corrections, but ‘negative’ is the word.
+I loved The corrections, but ‘negative’ is the word here.
 We all come to writing from different places with differing intentions, motives, and, yes, abilities.
-It’s not hard to imagine that Franzen has no time for the Oulipians.
+It’s not hard to imagine that Franzen has no truck with or time for the Oulipians.
 That’s authors like Georges Perec, Italo Calvino and Harry Matthews, who provided themselves with constraints which inspired the works they then went on to create.
 Perec it was who wrote La Disparition entirely without the letter ‘e’; not the first lipogrammatic novel, but probably the most famous, along with Ernest Vincent Wright’s novel Gadsby.
 Perec’s masterpiece, Life A User’s Manual, written with a full complement of letters, has a complex set of structural constraints based on a chess knight’s tour around a 10 x 10 grid, the squares of which represent rooms in flats in a Parisian apartment block.
 What the constraint serves to render is a beautiful book full of very human stories, some simple and sorrowful, others humorously fantastical or extreme.
 Life A User’s Manual or Calvino’s Invisible cities are just two answers to Franzen’s reductive critique.

 Would my stories have been better for being written unencumbered?
 The point is that they might not exist but for the constraint.
 From the choice of title onwards, the constraint shaped the stories and the stories fought the constraint.
 There are scores of different ways of saying roughly the same thing, and each of them has its own nuances.
 You choose the nuance which most closely resembles the truth of the fiction you have in your head.
 The constraint has also served to make me think that much harder about how to avoid the ease and restraint of clichés.